 How to get rid of cockroaches using natural methods

-There are a few natural or homemade deterrents and cockroach killing methods to consider and they can give varying results, though none usually as good as a professional pest control service.
+There are a few natural or homemade deterrents and cockroach killing methods to consider and they can give varying results, though none usually as good as a professional cockroach control service.
 Here are a few where you likely have the ingredients already in your home;

 - Trapping cockroaches with baking soda and sugar – You can take a mixture of baking soda and apply it to areas that are hard to reach where the cockroaches like to hide like under and behind appliances, and any other places that are damp and dark.
 The mix is half baking soda and half sugar or something sweet like syrup or honey.
 The sweetness attracts them and the baking soda kills them.
 The great thing about this natural remedy is that it is safe for pets and young children too.